jinbinhu/CAPS-Mininet/kernel-module-readme.md

 # Description

 The kernel modules of CAPS (Coding-based Adaptive Packet Spraying).
-The kernel modules include coding (codemod.c) and decoding (decodemod.c) at the sender and receiver, respectively.
+The kernel modules include coding (sender/codemod.c) and decoding (receiver/decodemod.c) at the sender and receiver, respectively.

 # Compiling